DZYNE Technologies Delivers on Cutting Edge NASA Contract for a Green Airplane Program Plan

 “This airplane will show key technologies working in unison.
 A manned BWB demonstration would not only secure America’s role as the leader in airliner technology but also prove technology readiness to the airlines.
 This is a necessary step before product launch.
 We believe an experimental program would be the capstone event needed to propel BWB technology to the airline market.
 Market adoption is necessary to achieve the community benefits envisioned by NASA including U.S. job growth.” said Mark Page, DZYNE Vice President, and Chief Scientist.

-DZYNE Technologies Incorporated (DZYNE), an employee-owned corporation, is a developer of smart systems, including manned and unmanned vehicles and analytic systems.
+DZYNE Technologies Incorporated (DZYNE) is a developer of smart systems, including manned and unmanned vehicles and analytic systems.
 DZYNE’s world-class team employs state-of-the-art design methodologies and production processes that result in highly efficient systems developed on very compressed timelines.
-DZYNE is headquartered in Tucson, Arizona with two design centers: Vehicle DZYNE Studio in Irvine, California and DZYNE Analytic Systems in Fairfax, Virginia.
+DZYNE is headquartered in Tucson, Arizona with three divisions: the Vehicle DZYNE Studio in Irvine, California, DZYNE Analytic Systems in Fairfax, Virginia, and DZYNE Technical Services in Tucson, Arizona.